spring-io/dataflow.spring.io/content/documentation/pages/7-resources/3-faq.md

 <!--QUESTION#connectexistingrabbit-->

-What if I want to connect to existing RabbitMQ queues?
+Can I connect to existing RabbitMQ queues?

 Follow the steps in the [reference guide](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream-binder-rabbit/2.2.0.RC1/spring-cloud-stream-binder-rabbit.html#_using_existing_queuesexchanges) to connect with existing RabbitMQ queues.